-\item The demand parameter $\alpha$ is a non-negative random variable with finite expectation $\ex \(\alpha\)<+\infty$ and a continuous cumulative distribution function (cdf) $F$ (i.e. the measure induced on the space of $\alpha$ is non-atomic--singular distribution functions, like the Cantor function, are acceptable).
-We will assume that $\alpha \ge h$ for all values of $\alpha$, i.e. that the demand parameter is greater or equal to the retailers' production cost.
-The latter assumption is consistent with the classic Cournot duopoly model, which is resembled by the second stage of the game (however, the second stage game is not a classic Cournot duopoly due to the capacity constraints $T_1$ and $T_2$ and to the possibility of $w>\alpha$).
-After normalization, in what follows we will use the term $\alpha_H$ (resp. $\alpha_L$) to denote the lower upper bound (resp. the upper lower bound) of the support of $\alpha$. \item The capacities $T_1, T_2$ and the distribution of the random demand parameter $\alpha$ are common knowledge among the three participants of the market (the retailers and the supplier). \end{enumerate} Based on these assumptions, a strategy $s_i\(w\)$ for retailer $R_i, i=1,2$ is a vector valued function $s_i\(w\)=\(t_i(w),q_i\(w\)\)$ or shortly a pair $s_i=(t_i, q_i)$ for $i=1,2$.
-Equation \eqref{1} implies that $Q_i$ may not exceed $\alpha$ and hence the strategy set $\tilde{S}^i$ of $R_i$ will satisfy
+\item The demand parameter $\alpha$ is a non-negative random variable with finite expectation $\ex \(\alpha\)<+\infty$ and a continuous cumulative distribution function (cdf) $F$ (i.e., the measure induced on the space of $\alpha$ is non-atomic).
+We will assume that $\alpha \ge h$ for all values of $\alpha$, i.e., that the demand parameter is greater or equal to the retailers' production cost.
+The latter assumption is consistent with the classic Cournot duopoly model, which is resembled by the second stage of the game (however, the second-stage game is not a classic Cournot duopoly due to the capacity constraints $T_1$ and $T_2$ and to the possibility of $w>\alpha$).
+After normalization, in what follows, we will use the term $\alpha_H$ (resp. $\alpha_L$) to denote the lower upper bound (respectively the upper lower bound) of the support of $\alpha$. \item The capacities $T_1, T_2$ and the distribution of the random demand parameter $\alpha$ are common knowledge among the three participants of the market (the retailers and the supplier). \end{arabiclist} Based on these assumptions, a strategy $s_i\(w\)$ for retailer $R_i, i=1,2$ is a vector valued function $s_i(w)=(t_i (w), q_i (w))$ or shortly a pair $s_i=(t_i, q_i)$ for $i=1,2$.
+Equation \eqref{demand} implies that $Q_i$ may not exceed $\alpha$ and hence the strategy set $\tilde{S}^i$ of $R_i$ will satisfy

 Denoting by $s:=\(s_1, s_2\)$ a strategy profile, the payoff $u^i\(s \mid {w}\)$ of retailer $R_i, i=1,2$ will be given by